From Robin Sharma:

 The point this makes is that starting with small activities that are not important will prevent you fitting in all the big things that are important.
 On the other hand if you start with the big things that are important, you can fit even small, less important things in as well as all of your big important projects.

-The metaphor is so powerful, it’s become one of the foundations of the popular Entrepreneurial Operating System and many personal productivity systems.
+The metaphor has been used as one of the foundations of the popular Entrepreneurial Operating System and many personal productivity systems.

 Mckenzie Haglund offers a concise explanation of why and how core values help you make better decisions.
 Her idea is that core values are list of requirements for your life.